Authenticating users in Oracle 10g

 There are a number of parameters you can configure when implementing password security.

-parameter determines how many times a user can fail to log in before the Oracle server automatically locks their account.
+The FAILED_LOGIN_ATTEMPTS parameter determines how many times a user can fail to log in before the Oracle server automatically locks their account.

-The account is automatically unlocked after a specified time determined by the value of the PASSWORD_LOCK_TIME
+The account is automatically unlocked after a specified time determined by the value of the PASSWORD_LOCK_TIME parameter.
+If you want to unlock the account before the PASSWORD_LOCK_TIME value has been reached, you can do so using the ALTER USER command.

-command or by using Enterprise Manager, you need to unlock it manually.
+After an account has been explicitly locked with the ALTER USER command or by using Enterprise Manager, you need to unlock it manually.

-parameter.
+You can specify a grace period using the PASSWORD_GRACE_TIME parameter.
 The grace period begins after the user's first attempt to log in to the database after their password has expired.

 During this grace period, every time the user tries to log in, a warning message is displayed.
 If a user does not change their password within the grace period, their account is locked.